kubernetes/website/content/en/docs/setup/independent/troubleshooting-kubeadm.md

   - Go to [github.com/kubernetes/kubeadm](https://github.com/kubernetes/kubeadm/issues) and search for existing issues.
   - If no issue exists, please [open one](https://github.com/kubernetes/kubeadm/issues/new) and follow the issue template.

-- If you are unsure about how kubeadm or kubernetes works, and would like to receive support about your question, please ask on Slack in #kubeadm, or open a question on StackOverflow.
+- If you are unsure about how kubeadm works, you can ask on Slack in #kubeadm, or open a question on StackOverflow.
 Please include relevant tags like `#kubernetes` and `#kubeadm` so folks can help you.

-If your cluster is in an error state, you may have trouble in the configuration if you see Pod statuses like `RunContainerError`, `CrashLoopBackOff` or `Error`.
-If this is the case, please read below.

 {{% /capture %}}

 {{% capture body %}}

-#### `ebtables` or some similar executable not found during installation
+## `ebtables` or some similar executable not found during installation

 If you see the following warnings while running `kubeadm init`